AYLIEN/aylien_newsapi_csharp/docs/DefaultApi.md

             var sourceScopesState = new List<string>(); // List<string> | This parameter is used for finding stories whose source scopes is the specified state/province value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations). (optional) var sourceScopesCity = new List<string>(); // List<string> | This parameter is used for finding stories whose source scopes is the specified city value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations). (optional) var sourceScopesLevel = new List<string>(); // List<string> | This parameter is used for finding stories whose source scopes is the specified level value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations). (optional) var sourceLinksInCountMin = 56;  // int? | This parameter is used for finding stories from sources whose Links in count is greater than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count). (optional) var sourceLinksInCountMax = 56;  // int? | This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count). (optional) var sourceRankingsAlexaRankMin = 56;  // int? | This parameter is used for finding stories from sources whose Alexa rank is greater than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var sourceRankingsAlexaRankMax = 56;  // int? | This parameter is used for finding stories from sources whose Alexa rank is less than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var sourceRankingsAlexaCountry = new List<string>(); // List<string> | This parameter is used for finding stories from sources whose Alexa rank is in the specified country value.
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count). (optional) var sourceLinksInCountMax = 56;  // int? | This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count). (optional) var sourceRankingsAlexaRankMin = 56;  // int? | This parameter is used for finding stories from sources whose Alexa rank is greater than or equal to the specified value.
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var sourceRankingsAlexaRankMax = 56;  // int? | This parameter is used for finding stories from sources whose Alexa rank is less than or equal to the specified value.
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var sourceRankingsAlexaCountry = new List<string>(); // List<string> | This parameter is used for finding stories from sources whose Alexa rank is in the specified country value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var intervalStart = 56;  // int? | This parameter is used for setting the start data point of histogram intervals. (optional) var intervalEnd = 56;  // int? | This parameter is used for setting the end data point of histogram intervals. (optional) var intervalWidth = 56;  // int? | This parameter is used for setting the width of histogram intervals. (optional)
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks). (optional) var socialSharesCountFacebookMin = 56;  // int? | This parameter is used for finding stories whose Facebook social shares count is greater than or equal to the specified value. (optional) var socialSharesCountFacebookMax = 56;  // int? | This parameter is used for finding stories whose Facebook social shares count is less than or equal to the specified value. (optional) var socialSharesCountGooglePlusMin = 56;  // int? | This parameter is used for finding stories whose Google+ social shares count is greater than or equal to the specified value. (optional) var socialSharesCountGooglePlusMax = 56;  // int? | This parameter is used for finding stories whose Google+ social shares count is less than or equal to the specified value. (optional) var socialSharesCountLinkedinMin = 56;  // int? | This parameter is used for finding stories whose LinkedIn social shares count is greater than or equal to the specified value. (optional) var socialSharesCountLinkedinMax = 56;  // int? | This parameter is used for finding stories whose LinkedIn social shares count is less than or equal to the specified value. (optional) var socialSharesCountRedditMin = 56;  // int? | This parameter is used for finding stories whose Reddit social shares count is greater than or equal to the specified value. (optional) var socialSharesCountRedditMax = 56;  // int? | This parameter is used for finding stories whose Reddit social shares count is less than or equal to the specified value. (optional) var intervalStart = 56;  // int? | This parameter is used for setting the start data point of histogram intervals. (optional) var intervalEnd = 56;  // int? | This parameter is used for setting the end data point of histogram intervals. (optional) var intervalWidth = 56;  // int? | This parameter is used for setting the width of histogram intervals. (optional)